ninjah187/ngx-mvu/README.md

 };
 ```

-Then, we define a store and pass the initial state.
+Then, we define a store and pass the initial state to it.

 ```ts
 @Injectable()